MatthewMarinets/ap_sc2_notes/contributing/adding_items.md

     );
 ```

-When registering a new unlock action, the category must match with the client-side `item_type` in the item_tables.py entry, and the argument index must match the `number` parameter in the item_tables.py entry.
-See [item_tables.py](#item_tables.py)
+When registering a new unlock action, the category must match with the client-side `type` in the item_tables.py entry, and the argument index must match the `number` parameter in the item_tables.py entry.
+See [item_tables.py](#item_tablespy)

 ### Setting default tech
 If the added item is a unit or an ability unlocked with a straight `TechTreeAbilityAllow` or `TechTreeUnitAllow` function, then it needs to be explicitly disabled by default.
 This is done by the `clear<race>Tech`, in the `TechTree/<race>/` trigger categories.